Artificial intelligence and precision health at Halmstad University

 “A close collaboration between academia, the business sector and the region within CAISR Health makes it possible to quickly transfer knew research knowledge to real patient value in the form of longer life, increased health and an increased trust in health care.
 AI is also an important tool to enable equal care.”

 Text: Louise Wandel and Thorsteinn Rögnvaldsson

 Translation: Linnéa Andersson

 The research profile CAISR Health is funded by the Knowledge Foundation.
 The abbreviation CAISR stands for Center for Applied Intelligent Systems Research which is a research center at Halmstad University that is strongly connected to the profile.
 CAISR Health is also connected to the profile area Health Innovation at Halmstad University as well as Halland's innovation centre for information driven care, Leap for Life, and the industrial research centre for data driven healthcare, Health Data Centre.
 CAISR Health gathers researcher from two research environments at Halmstad University, Embedded and Intelligent Systems (EIS) and Center for Research on Welfare, Health and Sport (CVHI).

 CAISR Health is funded by the Knowledge Foundation and is a research profile within information driven care where research on the development of AI tools meet research on how these tools can be implemented in healthcare.

-The Health Data Factory, HDF, is an industrial research centre for data driven healthcare, established by Halmstad University, Region Halland and Hallandia V.
+Health Data Centre, HDC, is an industrial research centre for data driven healthcare, established by Halmstad University, Region Halland and Hallandia V.